Omar-26/GPS_Tracking_System/README.md

 ## License

-This project is licensed under the GNU AGPLv3 LICENSE.
+This project is licensed under the GNU AGPLv3 License.

 ## Credits